 - Any academic deficits they incurred as a result of participation in the EL program have been remedied; and

 - The students are meaningfully participating in the standard instructional program comparable to their non-EL peers.

 Expected Graduation Year

 If an EL student enters the ninth grade with beginner-level English proficiency, the school district should offer EL services that would enable the student to earn a regular high school diploma in four years.
 The EL program should be reasonably calculated to ensure EL students attain equal participation in the standard instructional program and graduate within a reasonable length of time.
 The district may set the expected graduation year beyond the typical four years of high school or through the year in which the student turns 21 for students including eligible English learners who require extended time to meet high school graduation requirements.

 Record Keeping and Documentation

-The district will develop and provide to parents/guardians, district staff and interested stakeholders a user friendly description of the Transitional Bilingual Instruction Program offered in the district.
-The description will include the process for identifying and serving English language learners and provide contact information for the district’s transitional bilingual instruction program manager.
+The district will develop and provide to parents/guardians, district staff and interested stakeholders a user-friendly description of the TBIP offered in the district in the stakeholder’s home/primary language.
+The description will include the process for identifying and serving English learners and provide contact information for the district’s TBIP manager.

 Report to the Board

-Annually, and prior to the board of directors’ program approval, the superintendent or designee will report on the status of the district’s Transitional Bilingual Instruction Program.
+Annually, and prior to the board of directors’ program approval, the superintendent or designee will report on the status of the district’s TBIP.